Japan's Renesas to sell display chip business to Synaptics: sources

 Taiwan's Powerchip holds the remaining 20 percent.

+Renesas shares rose as much as 4.2 percent to 770 yen on Wednesday, a two-week high, compared with a flat Tokyo benchmark Nikkei average.
+The chipmaker, which is restructuring after it was taken over by a state-backed fund, has more than tripled in value since April of last year.

-(Reporting by Reiji Murai; Writing by Edmund Klamann; Editing by David Goodman)
+(Additional reporting by Sophie Knight; Writing by Edmund Klamann; Editing by David Goodman)